gnosischain/documentation/docs/bridges/hashi/README.md

 ---

 Hashi is an EVM Hash Oracle Aggregator, designed to facilitate a [principled approach to cross-chain bridge security](https://ethresear.ch/t/a-principled-approach-to-bridges/14725?u=auryn).
 Hashi is developed and maintained further by the Cross-chain Alliance team.
+The integration of Hashi within Gnosis Chain's Canonical Bridges is in progress, check out [here](https://forum.gnosis.io/t/gip-93-should-gnosisdao-support-the-integration-of-hashi-within-gnosis-chains-canonical-bridges/8245).

 :::info Docs Migration notice
 Hashi documentation is now at [crosschain-alliance/Hashi](https://crosschain-alliance.gitbook.io/hashi/v0.1/introduction) !